aBerglehner/tailF/README.md

 ## Interactive replacement for -> tail -f -n 600 file.txt | grep "search"

+### with the difference without options it is only highlighting the search

 ### No dependencies! only the go standard library

 ### The goal was to fast and interactive watch and search(highlight) a file without everytime when I want to change the search that I need to cancel and start the last "tail | grep" again.